What`s new in breast cancer research and treatment?

 Anti-angiogenesis drugs: For cancers to grow, blood vessels must develop to nourish the cancer cells.
 This process is called angiogenesis.
 Looking at angiogenesis in breast cancer specimens can help predict prognosis.
 Some studies have found that breast cancers surrounded by many new, small blood vessels are likely to be more aggressive.
 More research is needed to confirm this.

 Bevacizumab (Avastin) is an example of anti-angiogenesis drug.
-Although bevacizumab turned out to not be very helpful in the treatment of breast cancer, this approach still may prove useful in breast cancer treatment.
+Although bevacizumab turned out to not be very helpful in the treatment of advanced breast cancer, this approach still may prove useful in breast cancer treatment.
 Several other anti-angiogenesis drugs are being tested in clinical trials.

 Other targeted drugs: Everolimus (Afinitor) is a targeted therapy drug that seems to help hormone therapy drugs work better.
 It is approved to be given with exemestane (Aromasin) to treat advanced hormone receptor-positive breast cancer in post-menopausal women.
 It has also been studied with other hormone therapy drugs and for treatment of earlier stage breast cancer.
 In one study, letrozole plus everolimus worked better than letrozole alone in shrinking breast tumors before surgery.
 It also seemed to help in treating advanced hormone receptor-positive breast cancer when added to tamoxifen.
+Everolimus is also being studied in combination with chemotherapy and the targeted drug trastuzumab.
+Other drugs like everolimus are also being studied.

 Other potential targets for new breast cancer drugs have been identified in recent years.
 Drugs based on these targets are now being studied, but most are still in the early stages of clinical trials.